ShuaiGuo16/Surrogate_Optimization/README.md

 ## Surrogate Optimization

 This notebook is the hands-on part of learning surrogate optimization approach.
-A walk-through of a case study is provided.
+A walk-through of a case study is given to show how surrogate optimization is employed in practice.

 ## Companion blog